VicM0J/ASISTENCIAS_BASE/replit.md

 # Overview

-TimeCheck Pro is a tablet-optimized attendance management system for employee check-in/check-out tracking.
-The application enables automatic barcode scanning via camera or physical USB/Bluetooth scanners to record employee attendance instantly, manage work schedules, generate employee credentials, and export attendance reports.
-It's designed as a full-stack web application with a React frontend and Express backend, optimized for real-world deployment scenarios.
+This is a comprehensive employee attendance management system designed specifically for tablet interfaces.
+The application serves as a check-in/check-out system that allows employees to register their attendance by scanning barcodes from their ID cards using either a device camera or physical barcode scanner.
+The system provides complete employee management, schedule configuration, attendance tracking, and reporting capabilities with a modern React frontend and Express backend architecture.

 # User Preferences